How Can We Improve Your Vocabulary

 Read Widely and Actively

 One of the most effective ways to improve your vocabulary is to read widely and actively.
 Reading exposes you to a wide range of words in various contexts, which can enhance your understanding and retention.
-Choose books, articles, and other materials that are challenging but not overwhelming.
+That said, choose books, articles, and other materials that are challenging but not overwhelming.
 As you read, pay attention to unfamiliar words and try to infer their meanings from the surrounding text.
 Keep a vocabulary journal where you can record new words, their definitions, and examples of how they are used.

 To read actively, engage with the text by highlighting key passages, taking notes, and asking questions.
 Look up unfamiliar words in a dictionary or online resource and try to use them in your own writing and speaking.
-Additionally, consider joining a book club or online forum where you can discuss what you are reading with others.
+And additionally, consider joining a book club or online forum where you can discuss what you are reading with others.
 Discussing books and articles with others can help you deepen your understanding of the material and expand your vocabulary.

 Use a Dictionary and Thesaurus